 All the towns are located along the Unaweep Tabeguache Byway.
 It begins to the north from Whitewater, CO on US-50, just south of Grand Junction.
 It then winds to the southwest/south/southeast, ending in Placerville, CO on CO-145 not far from in-between Ridgway and Telluride.
-The 133 mile drive is scenic and suitable for 2WD vehicles.
+The 133-mile drive is scenic and suitable for 2WD vehicles.

-List of campgrounds by Gateway, Paradox, Naturita and Norwood, CO, in order of proximity:
+List of campgrounds by Gateway, Paradox, Naturita, and Norwood, CO, in order of proximity:

 Camping near Gateway and Paradox

 Gateway is the closest town to Denver on our list, at just under five hours, and only an hour from Grand Junction.
 There’s not really much in terms of population or amenities in either town.
 You’ll come across some places to eat, get gas and supplies, but pretty bare bones.
 Pack in what you need and plan to stop at GJ on the way in.
-Paradox is more desolate ranchland, little to no commerce.
+Paradox is more desolate ranchland, with little to no commerce.

 The town of Gateway is known for its automobile museum and the luxurious Gateway Canyons Resort, a secluded upscale accommodation.
 The former is worth a visit and the latter if you feel like ditching the tent and millions of stars, for a comfortable bed and four stars.
-The Paradox Valley is a gateway to the Buckeye Reservoir and historic Hanging Flume Overlook.
+The Paradox Valley is a gateway to the Buckeye Reservoir and the historic Hanging Flume Overlook.

 Gateway Public Grounds Campground